United Nations Interim Force in Lebanon: Post-2006 deployment

 Post 2006, UNIFIL was deployed throughout Southern Lebanon, south of the Litani River, and primarily along the United Nations-drawn Blue Line, the border between Israel and Lebanon.
-Since then, the force's activities have centered around monitoring military activity between Hezbollah and the Israeli Defense Forces with the aim of reducing tensions and allaying tension along the border.
+Since then, the force's activities have centered around monitoring military activity between Hezbollah and the Israel Defense Forces to reduce tensions and allay tension along the border.
 UNIFIL has played an important role in clearing landmines, assisting displaced persons and providing humanitarian assistance to civilians in the underdeveloped region of Southern Lebanon.

 Under UN Security Council Resolution 1701, which passed as a result of the 2006 Lebanon War, its mandate and rules of engagement changed.
 The mandate changed to allow up to 15,000 personnel in order to assist the Lebanese Armed Forces in deploying in Southern Lebanon to implement the Lebanese government's sovereignty.
-The rules of engagement changed to allow the troops to open fire in certain cases: mostly in cases of self-defense but also in order to protect civilians, UN personnel and facilities.
+The rules of engagement changed to allow the troops to open fire in certain cases: mostly in cases of self-defense but also to protect civilians, UN personnel and facilities.

-The new resolution states that UNIFIL can "take all the necessary action in areas of deployment of its forces, and as it deems with its capabilities, to ensure that its area of operations is not utilized for hostile activities of any kind."
+The new resolution states that UNIFIL can "take all the necessary action in areas of deployment of its forces, and as it deems necessary with its capabilities, to ensure that its area of operations is not utilized for hostile activities of any kind".

 On 27 August 2006, United Nations Secretary-General Kofi Annan said that UNIFIL would not intercept arms shipments from Syria, unless requested to do so by Lebanon.

+In June 2007, six peacekeepers (three Spanish and three Colombian) were killed when a car bomb targeted their armoured vehicle on the road between Khiyam and Marjayoun.

+In January 2015, peacekeeper Corporal Francisco Javier Soria Toledo of the Spanish army was killed by Israeli artillery fire during an exchange with Hezbollah in the Shebaa Farms area.

+In December 2022, UNIFIL peacekeeper Private Seán Rooney from Ireland was killed when his convoy was attacked and fired upon in Al-Aqbieh.
+Six members of Hezbollah were later sentenced by a Lebanese military tribunal for the killing.